LenneDalben/StardewValleyModsGPL/[CP] Pelican Town Potluck/README.md

 existentialdread on the DSV Discord server, who provided the mod name!

-Airyn on the DSV Discord server, who provided art assets for decorations, Ysabelle's summer 1 line, encouragement, and ideas on compatibility patches!
+<a href="https://www.moddrop.com/stardew-valley/profile/182160/mods">Airyn</a> on the DSV Discord server, who provided art assets for decorations, Ysabelle's summer 1 line, encouragement, and ideas on compatibility patches!

 The DSV server as a whole, folks there have the best mod suggestions! <3

-tangeriney, author of the excellent Immersive Festival Dialog mod.
+<a href="https://www.nexusmods.com/stardewvalley/users/25845075?tab=user+files">tangeriney</a>, author of the excellent Immersive Festival Dialog mod.

-Rafseazz and the rest of the team working on the excellent RSV mod.
+<a href="https://www.nexusmods.com/stardewvalley/users/66167516?tab=user+files">Rafseazz</a> and the rest of the team working on the excellent RSV mod.

-Gizzymo, author of the excellent CFDE mod.
+<a href="https://www.nexusmods.com/stardewvalley/users/6238934?tab=user+files">Gizzymo</a>, author of the excellent CFDE mod.

-Pathoschild, author of SMAPI and Content Patcher, without them, this mod wouldn't be possible.
+<a href="https://www.nexusmods.com/stardewvalley/users/1552317?tab=user+files">Pathoschild</a>, author of SMAPI and Content Patcher, without them, this mod wouldn't be possible.

 ||Preview Images||